 - 4. Press the Y key to accept the EULA, or N to decline. - 5.
 After the installation is complete: - a.
 You must set the admin password and the archive directory.
-(Refer to the next section for details.) - b.
+(Refer to the next topic for details.) - b.
 If this was an upgrade, you should consider optimizing the database.
-(For more details and instructions, refer to the Optimize section.)
+(For more details and instructions, refer to the Post-Installation Steps topic.

-How to Edit a Configuration File in Red Hat
+How to Edit Configuration Files in Red Hat